darlingz2Z/suomi-learning-notebook/not-a-book/Chapter3.3.1 Word structure - present tense.md

 - There are six groups is most often used.
 - To conjugate a verb, we need to find the stem first.
 # group 1
-- The verb infinitive *ends in two vocals* (a, e, i, o, u, y, ä, ö)
+- The verb infinitive *ends in two vowels* (a, e, i, o, u, y, ä, ö)
 - Those vowels can be in many orders, but the *last vowel* is always a or ä.
 **STEM**: remove the final -a/-ä
 **Conjugate**: input - Ostaa(buy)